Yetur Gross-Matos: Carolina Panthers

 Gross-Matos was selected by the Carolina Panthers with the 38th overall pick in the second round of the 2020 NFL draft.
 He was the second defensive end taken behind Chase Young.

 In Week 4 against the Arizona Cardinals, Gross-Matos recorded his first career sack, a strip sack on Kyler Murray which was recovered by the Panthers, during the 31–21 win.
 On October 16, 2020, he was placed on injured reserve after suffering an ankle injury in Week 5.
 He was activated on November 7, prior to Week 9.
 He was placed on the reserve/COVID-19 list by the team on November 30, and activated on December 10.

 On October 24, 2023, Gross-Matos was placed on injured reserve with a hamstring injury.
 He was activated on December 2.
 He appeared in 12 games in the 2023 season, recording 4.5 sacks and 36 tackles.

 San Francisco 49ers

 On March 14, 2024, Gross-Matos signed a two-year contract with the San Francisco 49ers.
 On November 16, he was activated from injured reserve.
 On December 8, Gross-Matos had arguably the best game of his career against the Chicago Bears, recording four tackles and three sacks.
 He was named NFC Defensive Player of the Week for his performance.

-On November 1, 2025, Gross-Matos was placed on injured reserve.
+On November 1, 2025, Gross-Matos was placed on injured reserve due to a hip injury.
+On December 22, Gross-Matos was activated from injured reserve ahead of the team's Week 16 matchup against the Indianapolis Colts.